octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.0 - 2025-02-14 =
+* Added new 'Background Mode' pro setting to some formats to trial processing imports in an asynchronous queue.
+This setting can be found under the 'Advanced' tab for some formats and, when enabled, will store the properties in a queue and then separate processes with process the queue 10 properties at a time.
+This is in an effort to get around one of the biggest support headaches which is imports timing out.
+* Remove HTML from descriptions in exported Kyero XML files
+* Ensure images included in Kyero exports have one of the allowed extensions (gif, jpeg, jpg, png). webp images for example will be excluded and a log entry written accordingly
+* Default 'type' in Kyero exports to 'apartment' if not set and write to log accordingly to alert the user this has happened
+* Set 'town' to be the same as 'province' in Kyero exports to guarantee it exists as it is a mandatory field
+* Change icon of 'Field Mapping' tab in export settings to match that of import settings
+* Ensure all scheduled tasks are stopped when the plugin is deactivated

 = 2.4.24 - 2025-02-06 =
 * Added support for VaultRE.
 Uses the same format as the existing VaultEA format but added ability to choose the server